‘DWTS’ Fans Call Foul Over Nelly’s Advancement To Finale Ahead Of Johnny Weir & Skai Jackson

-Dancing with the Stars fans have called foul over Nelly’s advancement to the finale of Season 29 of Dancing with the Stars ahead of Olympian Johnny Weir and Disney Channel star Skai Jackson.
-In the comments section of an Instagram share, viewers expressed their frustration over the rapper making it through to the last show instead of the aforementioned celebrity competitors whom they believed had performed more consistently than the “Country Grammar” singer.
+Dancing with the Stars fans have called foul over Nelly’s advancement to the Season 29 finale ahead of Olympian Johnny Weir and Disney Channel star Skai Jackson.
+In the comments section of an Instagram share, viewers expressed frustration that the rapper made it to the last show instead of the aforementioned celebrity competitors.
+Many believed that Weir and Jackson had performed more consistently than the “Country Grammar” singer.

 “So Nelly is the same as Skai, Justina, and Nev?
 These scores seem very unbalanced,” wrote one fan.